 SEND- Special Educational Needs & Disability

 Our team of staff are experienced in supporting children with SEN. We liaise regularly with the Brent SEND department which allows us to help put children and families in touch with the appropriate lines of support.
-The Nursery also has strong links with the school SENCO who is available for consultation if required.
+The Nursery also has string links with the school SENCO who is available for consultation if required.

 The graduated response system within the school setting…

 In identifying a child as needing SEN support, the key person, the SENCO and you as the parent, will have carried out an analysis of your child’s needs.
 This initial assessment will be reviewed regularly to ensure that support is matched to need.
-Where there is little or no improvement in your child’s progress, the more specialist assessment may be called for from specialist teachers or from health, social services or other agencies beyond the setting.
+Where there is little or no improvement in your child’s progress, the more specialist assessment may be called for from specialist teachers or from health, social services or other agencies beyond our setting.
 Where professionals are not already working with the setting, the SENCO will contact them, with your agreement.

-After formally notifying you of a decision to provide SEN support, the key person and the SENCO will agree the outcomes we are seeking, the interventions and support to be put in place, the expected impact on progress, development or behaviour, and a clear date for review.
+After formally notifying you of a decision to provide SEN support, the key person and the SENCO will agree outcomes we are seeking, the interventions and support to be put in place, the expected impact on progress, development or behaviour, and a clear date for review.
 The plans take into account the views of the child too.
-For example, we would identify your child’s interest and incorporate them into individual plans.
+For example, we would identify your child’s interest and incorporate them into invididual plans.
 You as parents will always be involved in the setting up and planning of support throughout your child’s stay in the nursery.

-At each stage of this cycle described above, you as parents will be engaged with the nursery, contributing to assessment and planning.
+At each stage of the cycle described above, you as parents will be engaged with the nursery, contributing to assessment and planning.
 Intended outcomes will be shared with you and reviewed along with actions taken by the setting, at agreed times.

-“Pupils demonstrate an outstanding appreciation of diversity and a keen awareness of the concept of different groups having rights.”
-ISI inspection 2019
+“Pupils demonstrate an outstanding appreciation of diversity and a keen awareness of the concept of different groups having rights”.
+ISI Inspection 2019